Microsoft Regional Director Benjamin Niaulin covers Microsoft Teams best practices to ensure a successful rollout.

 But there’s more to a successful rollout than enabling the app and stepping back.
 Without a bit of guidance, things can go sideways fast.

-You made it through the ultimate Office 365 migration checklist and moved to Office 365.
+You made it through the ultimate Office 365 migration checklist and moved to Microsoft 365.
 Hurray!

-But you can't just move to Office 365 and expect everything to stay the same.
+But you can’t just move to Microsoft 365 and expect everything to stay the same.
 The truth is that employees today are accustomed to working how they want, when they want, with whichever tool works best.
-With the productivity suite in Office 365, Microsoft has provided technology that enables your organization to benefit from these new ways of work.
+With the productivity suite in Microsoft 365, Microsoft has provided technology that enables your organization to benefit from these new ways of work.

 But Microsoft Teams is just one piece of the productivity puzzle.
 To successfully deploy Teams, the way our IT departments think about and use technology needs to go from classic to modern.